brittaney-bmkb/cv3/src/components/WebMapView/WebMapView.md

   - this was fixed by switching from graphics layer to feature layer
 - Fixed the display issue where labels from layers overlapped
   - this was fixed by consuming a map services and all sublayers rather than individual sublayers
+- fixes right click from firing the onArcgisViewClick event

 ### Deprecated
 - Deprecated the `WebmapView` component and will completely remove it in the next release